kerberos-io/documentation/content/factory/installation-edge/index.md

 Kerberos Factory requires a MongoDB instance to be running, it uses it to store configuration files and other metrics.
 To specify those credentials a configmap is created and injected into the Kerberos Factory deployment.

+Modify the MongoDB credentials, and make sure they match the credentials of your MongoDB instance.

+        - name: MONGODB_USERNAME
+          value: "root"
+        - name: MONGODB_PASSWORD
+    -->   value: "xxxxxxxxxx"

+Create the config map.

     kubectl apply -f ./factory/yaml/mongodb.config.yaml

 #### Deployment